Request.Form object into a passed in FoxPro object, by mapping the properties of the object to form variable names. The method then uses

 Optional - A prefix to add to property names when retrieving form variables.
 For example you could use 'txt' and if you had a Company field it would look for txtCompany.
 You can also use object prefixes if you're using nested objects.
 If you have a form that displays Customer address information and you have a property name like Customer.Address.StreetName, you could use a 'Customer.Address' as prefix to find those properties and map those to an object.

 Optional - A comma-delimited list of property names that should not be bound.
 Any property listed here is skipped over.
+You need to also use this for logical fields that are not bound to a field on the form (see Remarks).

 This method unbinds only a single level (flat hierarchy) of values.
 Nested objects, collections and arrays are ignored.
 You can use additional calls to